Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 </book>
 ```

 The parser can't know whether `<author>` maps to `writer1` or `writer2`.
-We are aware of this limitation and might fix that in a future version (i.e. we could add `@AttributeMatcher` support for xml attributes to determine the java type).
-However, we think that this
-is not a common use case.
-Usually you deal with multiple elements in form of a list.
+However, we can parse the same xml tags into a list as we will see in the next chapter.

 ## List of elements